D\'evisser, d\'ecouper, \'eclater et aplatir les espaces de Berkovich

 \begin{altabstract} We develop in this article flattening techniques for coherent sheaves in the realm of Berkovich spaces; we are inspired by the general strategy that Raynaud and Gruson have used for dealing with the analogous problem in scheme theory.
-As an application, we give a general description of the image of an arbitrary morphism between compact analytic spaces. \end{altabstract}
+We then give some applications to the study of morphisms between compact analytic spaces; among other things, we get a description of the image of such a morphism. \end{altabstract}